 Upon entering the lake, the first thing you will pass is a “dock,” which is really more like a collection of boats docked on the shore and a small gathering of huts on the mainland.
 This is the small market where the locals sell their fish and buy their vegetables from the mainlanders.

 After you pass the school, you will ride on through the rest of the village.
 This is where you will have some of the best photo opportunities.
-We saw small boats filled with snacks and food -as close as you get to 7-11 out here!
-There were also women floating around while grilling traditional looking street food.
+We saw small boats filled with snacks and food – as close as you get to 7-11 out here!
+There were also women floating around while grilling traditional-looking Cambodian food.
 They would paddle from house to house offering dinner to the families of the village.

 On the tour, our guide explained to us the normal day of a fisherman consists of getting up around 3 am to gather their fish.
 Then, they would travel about 30 minutes by boat inland to a small outcropping of huts.
 Here, locals from the city would come to buy fish and sell vegetables from the mainland to the fisherman.
 Most of the floating village residents make a trip into the city about 1 to 2 times a month to buy clothes and other household goods.